hulchenko/devops-bootcamp/ansible/cfg.md

-ansible all -m uri -a "url=http://www.google.ca return_content=yes" (read and get content from the url) ansible staging_servers -m shell -a "ls /var" -v(can be 1-5: -vvvvv for debugging) ansible <host_name> -m setup (to see info and list of vars for the host)
+ansible all -m uri -a "url=http://www.google.ca return_content=yes" (read and get content from the url) ansible staging_servers -m shell -a "ls /var" -v(can be 1-5: -vvvvv for debugging) ansible <host_name> -m setup (to see info and list of vars for the host) ansible-playbook playbook.yml --extra-var "MYHOSTS=ALL_LINUX" (external variables upon request, that's if ansible hosts: "{{ MY HOSTS }}" and hosts.txt has [ALL_LINUX] section with hosts)

 <!-- sudo amazon-linux-extras install ansible2 -->